-Initial Observation Planning Form and Activity Plan Observation Of This form should be used to plan each observation the provider assessor will make about you in your industry placement.
+Initial Observation Planning Form This form should be used to plan each observation the Assessor will make of the student in their industry placement.
 This form will detail the date of the first observation, the intended activity to be observed and the criteria expected to be covered.
-This form must be shared with you prior to the observation taking place.
-You are required to complete activity plans and will find your plans useful when discussing your activity with your placement mentor / supervisor as well as tutor / assessor.
+This form must be shared with the student prior to the observation taking place.
+Students are required to complete activity plans and will find their plans useful when discussing their activity with their placement mentor/supervisor as well as tutor/assessor.
 An example activity plan for students has been included.
-This form should be used by the provider assessor to make a narrative Skills Recording Form record of each planned observation conducted by your provider assessor.
+Observation Of Skills Recording Form This form should be used to make a narrative record of each planned observation conducted by the Assessor.
 Each observation form must be numbered for referencing purposes.
-The observation narrative must be linked to the specific criteria during the Professional Discussion Form observation.
-Where relevant, and only for specified criteria, professional discussion can be used to confirm your understanding.
-In these instances, this form should be used by your provider assessor.
-It must be numbered with the same number as the Observation of Skills Recording Form and be linked to the criteria that the assessor feels have been covered during the discussion.
-Criteria where professional discussion is allowed as a method of assessor judgement are marked as such in the list of criteria in this document.
-Future Planning Form This form should be used after each observation to confirm plans for any future observations by your provider assessor.
-Feedback Form This form should be used following an observation or professional discussion to offer you feedback and guidance, enabling improvement and focus moving forwards.
-Student Evidence Mapping Form and Assessor guide to meet the criteria These forms must be used to capture an assessment judgement for each criteria, with a justification linking back to the relevant evidence on the Observation of Skills Recording Forms, and any Professional Discussion Form.
-These forms should be completed to some degree after each observation, for example to record an initial justification for a particular judgement against a particular criteria, but they should only be completed in full after all observations have been carried out and the provider is ready to submit your evidence for final Early Years Educator technical qualification achievement.
-Final Assessment Judgement Form This form should be used to confirm a final judgement of your competence against all of the EYE criteria.
-There will be a deadline in the final year of each T Level qualification for these final marks to be submitted by your provider.
+The observation narrative must be linked to the specific criteria during the observation.
+Professional Discussion Form Where relevant, and only for specified criteria, Professional Discussion can be used to confirm a student's understanding.
+In these instances, this form should be used.
+It must be numbered with the same number as the Observation of Skills Recording Form and be linked to the criteria that the Assessor feels have been covered during the discussion.
+Criteria where Professional Discussion is allowed as a method of Assessor judgement, are marked as such in the list of criteria in this document.
+Future Planning Form This form should be used after each observation to confirm plans for any future observations.
+Criteria assessor judgement guidance and assessment justification These forms must be used to capture an assessment judgement for each criterion, with a justification linking back to the relevant evidence on the Observation of Skills Recording Forms, and any Professional Discussion Form.
+These forms should be completed to some degree after each observation, for example to record an initial justification for a particular judgement against a particular criterion, but they should only be completed in full after all observations have been carried out and the Provider is ready to submit the student's evidence for final TQ achievement.
+Feedback Form This form should be used following an observation or Professional Discussion to offer feedback and guidance to the student, enabling improvement and focus for the student moving forwards.
+Final Assessment Judgement Form This form should be used to confirm a final judgement of the student's competence against all of the EYE criteria.
+There will be a deadline in the final year of each student's T Level qualification for these final marks to be submitted.